andreasfelix/master-thesis/content/b3_implementation.md

 It should be easy to generate elegant and MAD-X files from this intermediate format.
 It should be taken into account, that the magnetic lattice has a tree-like structure (see @#fig:lattice-tree): The magnetic lattice consist of different elements, like drifts, magnets or cavities, as well as of sub-lattices, which by itself are made of other elements.
 A universal lattice file format should somehow take this structure into account.

-Storing the description of the magnetic lattice raises effectivly two questions (fig:lattice-representation):
+Storing the description of the magnetic lattice raises effectivly two questions (@fig:lattice-representation):

 1. How to store the lattice file persistently on disk?
 2. How to represent the lattice file within a programming language?